 High fat foods

 Excess consumption of omega-6 fatty acids may trigger the production of pro-inflammatory chemicals.

 - vegetable oils, including corn, safflower, sunflower, and soy oils

 - salad dressings

 - processed foods

-People should try to avoid trans fats, which are usually present in processed foods.
-However, manufacturers are phasing trans fats out of food due to FDA regulations.
+People should try to avoid trans fats, which may be present in processed foods.

 Wheat and gluten

 Gluten-containing grains — such as wheat, rye, and barley — may contribute to inflammation in some people.

 People with AS should try to limit their alcohol intake or completely avoid it.